Lower Your Cholesterol Naturally ~ 10 Ways To Do So

 Beans contain a special type of soluble fiber that gets fermented in the colon.

-We'd also recommend cannelloni beans and navy beans, perfect in a southwestern style chili.
+We'd also recommend cannelloni beans and navy beans.

 Daily Fix: 1/2 c. of legumes (beans, peas or lentils).